National Football League (1902): 1902 season

 The league played all of its games on Saturdays, since there were no Sunday sports events according to Pennsylvania blue laws in 1902.
-The Pittsburgh team played all of its home games at the North Shore Coliseum, while the two Philadelphia teams used their own respective baseball stadiums, Columbia Park and the Baker Bowl, for home games.
+The Pittsburgh team played all of its home games at the North Shore Coliseum (then the home of the Western Unisversity of Pennsylvania football team), while the two Philadelphia teams used their own respective baseball stadiums, Columbia Park and the Baker Bowl, for home games.
 Each team played two games against each of other two teams.
 When they were not playing each other, the teams played various teams from colleges and athletic clubs from Pennsylvania and southern New York state.

 On Thanksgiving Day 1902, Berry billed a game between the Stars and the Athletics as being for the championship of the National Football League.
 The Athletics had split on the season with the Phillies, as had Pittsburgh.
 Although a Philadelphia victory on Thanksgiving would give the A's the championship hands down, a win by the Stars could tie the league race tighter.
 Mack readied his A's for the big game by playing an exhibition tour through northern Pennsylvania and southern New York.
 In Elmira, New York the Athletics joined in the first night game in pro football history.
 Lights were set up along the sidelines and giant searchlights glared from behind the goal posts.
 The A's won the game 39-0 over the Kanaweola Athletic Club.